vinceimbat/vinceimbat/content/writing.md

 tags:
   - thoughts
   - seedlings
+sr-due: 2024-10-20
+sr-interval: 1
+sr-ease: NaN
 ---
+Writing is my main craft.
+I've cultivated an intimate relationship with writing since the [[depression]] diaries I kept in 2012, the notebooks I wrote on to cope with my health issues, the blogs I've written, the diaries I've been keeping since 2018, the [[talahardin]], the writing I've done with others—FLOW, Rem, Tungko, writing with Uwa and Lea, and even the writings I've sent for workshops and publications.
+What I've learned from all those writing is that writing for me is an act of reverence.
+I treat words that come out of me as valuable gems or seeds—miracles waiting to happen.
+This is an even deeper poetics than a walking poetics.
+To see my words and my writing as something that could build up a person in any way.

+The challenge and calling then in terms of writing is how to keep it this way.
+How can I ensure that how I approach writing as a practice maintains this reverential treatment of it and how can I give birth to words that are truly a balm for others?

+In addition, how can I build a writing life inspired by a spiritual quest, practice it happily every day, and at its own best time produce nurturing work for those who listen to me?

+***

 Writing is a vow I keep for myself (see [[journaling is sacred|journaling is sacred]]).
 Writing is not necessarily rest as it isn't always restful to confront the blank page.
 It takes works more often than not to produce even a single line of words.
 I remember how I learned to write and what lengths I had to take to get this far.
 And I can't help but feel amazed that this thing is what I say I do.

 ---